One of the most satisfying experiences is preparing dinner using ingredients grown in your own home garden.

-Mushrooms are a low-calorie food that is rich in fibres, proteins, and antioxidants.
-It takes approximately 1-2 months to develop mushrooms from spores to completely grown.
+Mushrooms are a low-calorie food that is rich in fibers, proteins, and antioxidants.
+It takes approximately one to two months to develop mushrooms from spores to completely grown.

 Avocados are a wonderful, juicy pear-shaped fruit that makes a great condiment or stand-alone addition to your diet.